Child Protection and Safeguarding Policy

 Children can witness and be adversely affected by domestic violence in their home life.
 Experiencing domestic abuse and exposure to it can have a serious emotional and psychological impact on children, and in some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
 All of which can have a detrimental and long-term impact on their health, wellbeing, development, and ability to learn.

-All Trust schools have joined the Operation Encompass partnership.
+All Trust schools have joined the Operation Encompass partnership; there is a lead in each school who has completed relevant training.
 Where police have been called to a domestic violence incident and children are in the household and experienced that incident, the police will inform the DSL.
 This ensures that the school has up to date safeguarding information about the child.

 All staff are aware of the impact domestic violence can have on a child.
 If any of our staff are concerned that a child has witnessed domestic abuse, they will report their concerns immediately to the DSL.